benibenj/vscode-pythonCpp/readme.md

 * C/C++ attach config e.g. Windows: (Windows) Attach, Linux: (gdb) Attach
 * Python launch config
 * PythonCpp Debug config with the following attributes:
- - pythonLaunchName: The name of your C/C++ Attach configuration
+ - pythonLaunchName: The name of your C++ Attach configuration
  - cppAttachName: The name of your Python Launch configuration

 ```json